Xylosandrus germanus

 Xylosandrus germanus, known generally as the alnus ambrosia beetle or black stem borer, is a species of ambrosia beetle in the family Curculionidae.
+X. germanus poses challenges in woody ornamental species and orchard crops such as apples and pecan.
+Furthermore, X. germanus is recognized or suspected to act as a vector for plant pathogens to varying extents, potentially leading to the decline of trees.
 The black stem borer is native to eastern Asia, but is an invasive species in Europe and North America.
-It carries an associated ambrosia fungus, Ambrosiella grosmanniae.
+This species carries and feeds on associated ambrosia fungus, Ambrosiella grosmanniae.